 Accomplished lawyers assist workers harmed by job-related equipment

-Our experienced legal team assists injured clients with workers’ compensation claims and personal injury lawsuits resulting from the use of heavy machinery.
+Our experienced legal team assists injured clients with workers’ compensation claims, workplace death cases, and personal injury lawsuits resulting from the use of heavy machinery.
 Common causes of injuries include:

 - Rollover accidents — A piece of heavy equipment that strikes or pins a person in a rollover accident can cause catastrophic injuries.